 7. Facilities and Administrative Costs Waivers on Externally Sponsored Programs

-7.2.1 UNH strives at all times to recover full costs on its sponsored programs and projects, both direct and indirect (F&A).
-It is the program or project director's responsibility to work with the UNH SPA to structure each proposal budget to attempt to recover full costs.
-However, UNH recognizes that there may be circumstances in which it is not possible to fully recover all costs.
+7.3.1 It is UNH policy to recover full costs on its sponsored programs, both direct and indirect (F&A).
+It is the program's Principal Investigator's responsibility to structure each proposal budget fully recover total costs.
+However, UNH recognizes that there are circumstances in which it is not possible to fully recover all costs.

-7.2.3 There may be circumstances in which there are no published, sponsor-imposed policies or regulations limiting the F&A rate, amount, and/or base; or circumstances where published policies exist, but UNH may decide its interests are best served by waiving its rights to part or all of the applicable F&A costs on a specific program or project.
-For example, a sponsor might require that UNH contribute some of its own funds to the project, and UNH may determine that a waiver of F&A costs is the most economical option in lieu of direct cash contributions.
-Or, a successfully-conducted small seed project at a lower-than-applicable F&A rate may enable a project director to establish a sponsor relationship that results in future, larger grants at the full applicable F&A rate--a relationship that might not have been possible without the successful seed project.
+7.3.4 An F&A waiver must be approved prior to the submission of a proposal (1) when there is no published, sponsor-imposed policy or regulation limiting the F&A rate, amount, and/or base; or (2) when published policies exist, but UNH decides its interests are best served by foregoing part or all of the applicable F&A costs on a specific program or project.
+For example, a sponsor might require that UNH contribute some of its own funds to the program.

-7.2.5 Approved F&A waiver forms become part of the official awarded proposal files maintained by the SPA for UNH and are available to auditors and other examiners of UNH sponsored programs records.
-The VPR&PS will maintain annual records of the amount of F&A foregone for those awarded proposals in which the F&A is waived in part or in full.
+7.3.5 Approved F&A waiver forms become part of the official awarded proposal files maintained by the SPA for UNH and are available to auditors and other examiners of UNH sponsored programs records.
+The SVPR will maintain annual records of the amount of F&A foregone for those awarded proposals in which the F&A is waived in part or in full.

-7.2.6 A financial balance left at the end of a fixed-price agreement will be used first to repay the F&A waiver if a waiver had been granted for the pertinent project.
+7.3.6 A residual balance left at the end of a fixed-price agreement will be used first to repay the F&A waiver if a waiver had been granted for the pertinent project.